Get your shades on, peeps—this pinktastic bowl of delish is about to sizzle your retinas and blow up your tastebuds.

 - Pour in small swigs of olive oil into mixture until you reach desired consistency, and hummus is glossy.

-- Taste-test and add more salt if necessary.
+- Taste-test and add more salt or cumin if necessary.

 - Dive in.